mhanberg/temple/README.md

 ## Phoenix

+When using Phoenix ~> 1.7, all you need to do is include `:temple` in your mix.exs.

+If you plan on using the template structure that < 1.6 Phoenix applications use, you can use `:temple_phoenix` as described below.

 To use with [Phoenix](https://github.com/phoenixframework/phoenix), please use the [temple_phoenix](https://github.com/mhanberg/temple_phoenix) package!
 This bundles up some useful helpers as well as the Phoenix Template engine.

 ## Related